 The abundance of combat sequences is what made this film somewhat engaging to watch, and at times, these scenes were the only elements that managed to keep it interesting.
 Constant use of fast-paced and unnecessary diegetic sound forced the action into a state of over-exaggeration and borderline farce; at times combat and war scenes were used because the storyline simply lacked everything else, moments between Robin and Marion became punctuated with gunshots and almost every scene had an element of death, destruction or a useless attempt at comedy.

-cyclosporine eye drops over the counter uk A waste of good casting
+provera cost A waste of good casting

 If there was one good thing about this film, it was the cast.
 A line-up consisting of Taron Egerton, Jamie Foxx, Jamie Dornan and Eve Hewson might seem like a strong ensemble, however, this film simply didn’t cut it.
 Taking into account the successful careers of Egerton, Dornan and Foxx, this film did them no favours.
 Unimaginative dialogue, a weakened narrative and rather absurd combat scenes – during one escapade we see Robin receive an arrow to the chest but continues as normal moments later…invincible?
 Perhaps.